-During the time I worked at Children’s Television Workshop (now Sesame Workshop), the Research and Education Department worked collaboratively with other department to develop new shows and to provide targeted outreach to vulnerable populations through mutimedia platforms.
+The Research and Education Department at Children’s Television Workshop (now Sesame Workshop), worked collaboratively with other departments to develop new shows and to provide targeted outreach to vulnerable populations through national initiatives.

 Sesame Workshop(October 1998-May 2001).New York, NY.